rsn870/rank_and_bias_gen/pfgmpp/README.md

 and perform the experiments for generation for each architecture for different datasets.
 This yields results that differ from the consistency/diffusion case for finite
 D rather interestingly.
 Please refer to the mods branch for the modified code.

+Please access this folder for compressed datasets.
+Use the compressed files as per the instructions in PGMPP repo to train models.

 To Do :

 - [ ] Add codes for rank calculation in bottleneck of U-NET
 - [ ] Add codes for inversion/interpolation
+- [ ] Add all zip files of datasets to drive